 Binita Mehta, Ph.D.

-Binita Mehta is currently Chairperson of the French Department and Director of the International Studies Program.
-She teaches a variety of courses in French language, literature, culture, and film, as well as courses on the literature and film of the South Asian diaspora.
+Binita Mehta is Professor of French and Director of the International Studies Program.
+She teaches a variety of courses in French language, literature, culture, and film.

 Her book, Widows, Pariahs, and "Bayadères": India as Spectacle, was published by Bucknell University Press.
 She has also published several articles and book chapters on French literature and film and South Asian diasporic literature and film.